redwoodjs/redwood/docs/docs/how-to/using-yarn.md

 ## What is Yarn?

 [Yarn](https://yarnpkg.com/) is a package manager for JavaScript.
 It is used to manage and install dependencies for JavaScript projects, particularly for Node.js applications.
-Yarn provides a faster and more reliable alternative to the npm package manager, offering features like parallel package installations and offline caching.
-Yarn uses a `yarn.lock` file to control and reproduce consistent installations of dependencies across different environments.
+Yarn offers features like parallel package installations and offline caching and uses a `yarn.lock` file to control and reproduce consistent installations of dependencies across different environments.

 ## Installing yarn